eswartz/emul/v9t9-roms.md

 V9t9 (or by me).

 The legal way to get such ROMs is to start up your own TI-99/4A system and transfer the ROMs over, or purchase a license for them from Texas Instruments.
+Or, there may be ways to find these ROMs somewhere else.

+V9t9 can recognize ROMs by content.
+They do not need special names (as in previous versions), only a path to the ROMs on your system.

 Base System ROMs
 -----------------